1: REDUCTION

 # 6: REPEATING ELEMENTS

 Repeating elements allow for a better orientation and contribute to an overall positive reading experience.
-Repeating elements can be headline bars, big letters at a very specific position in the layout, repeating picture orders at specific positions or other design elements such as symbols or the start of a text column at the exact same position when starting a new chapter in your editorial design.
+Repeating elements can be headline bars, big letters at a very specific position in the layout, repeating picture orders at specific positions or other design elements such as symbols or the start of a text column at the exact same position when starting a new chapter in your magazine layout design.

 # 7: SCREEN VS. PRINT